janzheng/stylecoeur/source/styleguide/028-cards.html.md

 Cards are floating information boxes, similar to what is used on Google's material design, though without the strict usage rules.
 These are made to stand out, and a box-shadow effect makes them feel like they "pop" out of the screen.

-Use these to draw attention to a box of special information, maybe even concluded with a call-to-action.

 Good source of info: [Cards Best Practices](https://medium.com/@CanvasFlip/best-practices-for-designing-cards-a19f53cab052)

 <div class="_styleguide-example">